name-finder/name-finder/README.md

 ### AGE PREDICTION

-* Returns the age distribution of people with a specified first name
+* Returns age distribution of people with a specified first name
 * Optionally, can take gender into account
-* Similar tools generally do not return a condensed probability distribution of ages (they only return a single mean age), nor take gender into account when predicting age
+* Similar tools generally do not return a probability distribution of ages (they only return a single mean age), nor take gender into account when predicting age

 ### GENDER PREDICTION